Subscribe for More Articles Like These! Subscribe Now

 In fact, the information box will feature your reviews with the most activity, displaying a 1 out of 5 score for your business for your Google reviews, or reviews from across the web.

-Google might also feature up to three individual reviews:
+Google might also feature up to three individual reviews, displayed in two-lined quotes:

 Maybe It’s Time Access Your Local SEO